GrieferAtWork/KOSmk4/readme.md

 		- `__builtin_constant_p(expr)` (may be emulated to always evaluate to `false`)
 			- Also comes with a macro `__NO_builtin_types_compatible_p` if not supported
 		- `__restrict`
-			- Even though stdc now defines a standard keyword `restrict`, many compilers don't yet support it to the point where more compilers natively understand `__restrict` that ones that understand `restrict`
+			- Even though stdc now defines a standard keyword `restrict`, many compilers don't yet support it to the point where more compilers natively understand `__restrict` than ones that understand `restrict`
 		- `__builtin_types_compatible_p(T1, T2)` (Stubbed out to always return `0`)
 			- Also comes with a macro `__NO_builtin_types_compatible_p` if not supported
 - Always try to maintain compatibility with any arbitrary post-STDC C/C++ compiler in headers